jovami/isep-lapr4/docs/us_2008/grammar-reference.md

 ```

 **Note:** two forward slashed (i.e **//**) initiate a comment, meaning the remaining of the line will be ignored
 when parsing the specification.
-This can be useful two add notes/reminders to the writer of the specification.
+This can be useful to add notes/reminders to the writer of the specification.

 ## Defining the Title
 To define the title, use the **TITLE** keyword, followed by a colon, and then the